stolostron/multiclusterhub-operator/docs/installation.md

 export DOCKER_PASS=<DOCKER_PASS>
 ```

-It is also recommneded to set a unqiue version label
+It is also recommended to set a unique version label
 ```bash
 export VERSION=<A_UNIQUE_VERSION>
 ```